MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 2. The gun's `on_fire()` function increments the counter's "shots" map value by 1.
 3. The counter's `on_tick()` function prints its "shots" map value.

-Instead, or additionally, mods could also send messages to each other.
-The code from the video would look like this when using messaging:
+Instead, or additionally, entities could send each other messages.
+Here is what the code from the video could look like, when using messages:

 ![Screenshot from 2024-09-23 18-34-13](https://github.com/user-attachments/assets/fc074d5a-8d83-4625-9621-441d59f68162)